How to Start Lemon Farming in India | Profit, Varieties & Guide

 FAQs About Lemon Farming in India

-1. What is the best season to start lemon farming?
+1. When is the best season to begin farming lemons?

-2. Which lemon varieties are suitable for Indian conditions?
+2. What types of lemon are suitable for India?

-Popular and high-yielding varieties include Eureka, Lisbon, Kaghzi, and Assam Lemon.
-These types are known for their adaptability, juice content, and resistance to common citrus diseases found in Indian climates.
+Common high yield varieties include Eureka, Lisbon and Assam Lemon.
+These varieties are appreciated for their tolerance, juice content and resistance to major citrus diseases prevalent in Indian conditions.

-3. How much profit can I earn from Lemon Farming in India per acre?
+3. How much can I earn from Lemon Farming in India per acre?

-4. What kind of soil is best for lemon cultivation?
+4. Which soil is suitable for lemon farming?

-5. How long does it take for lemon trees to start fruiting?
+5. How long does it take for a lemon tree to bear fruit?

-6. How many lemon plants can be planted per acre in India?
+6. How many lemons trees can be planted in one acre of India?

-Generally, 150–200 lemon plants can be planted per acre with 4–5 meters spacing between each.
-Proper spacing ensures healthy growth and easy orchard management.
+On average, 150–200 lemon trees can be planted per acre at a distance of around 4–5 meters.
+Free spacing promotes healthy growth and makes for easy orchard mainte- nance.

-7. What are the main challenges in Lemon Farming in India?
+7. What are the problems in Lemon Farming in India?

-8. Is organic lemon farming a profitable option?
+8. Is there money in organic lemon farming?

-9. How much water do lemon trees require?
+9. How much water does a lemon tree need?

 Leave a Comment